 $25-$30/wheel is pretty standard though at any good shop.
 I had to search around a bit for better prices.

 I didn't buy tires from them.
 I bought the tires off of Craigslist and the wheels did not have tires on them.
-I put them on the car myself.
-They are balanced good, no vibration at 65.

 The Les Schwab over here refused to mount tires for me that I was planning to buy from tire rack.
 They didn't carry the tires I wanted.
 The manager sited liability issues saying they could only stand behind the tires if I bought them there.